The Netherlands, Bruinisse

 Project overview

 The renovation contract was awarded to the ZEEKR joint venture, led by BESIX and including partners BESIX Unitec, Croonwolter&dros, Demako, Iemants, and Bosch Rexroth.
 The renovation of the Krammer locks will modernize and make the complex future-proof, faster, more sustainable, and fish-friendly.
-Key upgrades include new drive motors, floodgates, moving parts, and electrical systems, along with remote control capabilities.
-Notably, the project introduces an air-bubble system to separate fresh and saltwater in the push locks and adds a new sluice gate.
+The project involves the renovation of drive motors, lock gates, mechanical systems, and electrical installations, and will make the lock operable remotely.
+The most remarkable features of the project are the new freshwater-saltwater separation using air bubbles in the push barge locks, and the addition of a flow-through system

 Scope of works